-'''

-kubectl get
+kubectl get pods

-pods

-'''

 That will look for pods in the default namespace.
 To separate your cluster from other workloads on your Kubernetes installation, you could always create a new namespace to deploy clusters on.
 Alternatively, you can use labels.
-The operator will apply the objects relevant to a particular cluster.
+The operator will apply the k8s.enterprisedb.io/cluster label on all objects relevant to a particular cluster.
 For example: